systemkern-org/launcher/README.md

 Based on Spring Boot it offers a specialised opinionated view on how to modularise, implement and deploy such applications.

+The concept of this template is that it can be used as the basis of a fork of a new project.
+The Launcher git:remote can be kept as a remote in the project to be updated via pull requests or merges.

-It is to be used and applied on an 'as is' basis with no guarantee of functionality.
+Launcher is to be used and applied on an 'as is' basis with no guarantee of functionality.

 [![Build Status](https://travis-ci.org/systemkern/launcher.svg?branch=master)](https://travis-ci.org/systemkern/launcher)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/1223c155302d4815a262b3c192158901)](https://www.codacy.com/app/systemkern/launcher?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=systemkern/launcher&amp;utm_campaign=Badge_Grade)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fsystemkern%2Flauncher.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fsystemkern%2Flauncher?ref=badge_shield)

 Table of Contents